anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 * added custom roles to autoresponders so you can send to more than just the default roles (admin, editor, author, etc.)
 * added single sending method for all sites in Multisite.
 See new "MS" tab in settings for more
 * added DKIM optional upgrade to 1024 bits to comply with Gmail (Premium feature)
-* added support for Premium behind firewall with no possible requests to wysija.com
+* added support for Premium behind firewall with no possible requests to MailPoet.com
-* fixed images uploaded in Wysija are now resized to 600px.
+* fixed images uploaded in MailPoet are now resized to 600px.
 Next release will include images from media library.
 * fixed lightbox (popups) width for right to left languages
 * fixed subscription form on WordPress user registration
 * fixed load translation error on Windows server